 Sharing experiences allows members to give each other mutual support and to exchange practical information and ways of coping.
 It also allows participants to understand themselves better through the insights of others.

 When a group is new, participation may be small.
 It is important not to be discouraged and to continue to meet as scheduled.
 The women in the community need to see that the group continues to meet.
 Besides, the 'success' of a group is not based on how many people attend, but by the relationships that develop and support that is provided.

 If the group is open to new members, increase awareness by posting flyers at local organizations.
 Group name, meeting place, and meeting time are important facts to include.
 If a group is closed to keep it more confidential, then the name and number of the facilitator can be made available to local organizations for referrals.
-You may also want to talk to area case managers, attend local meetings, and keep in contact with other organizations in your area that serve HIV+ women.
+You may also want to talk to area case managers, attend local meetings, and keep in contact with other organizations in your area that serve women living with HIV.